shrihari-sk/Breast-Cancer-Prediction-/README.md

- Breast-Cancer-Prediction :- We have use three ML Algorithms in this project
+ Breast-Cancer-Prediction :- I have use three ML Algorithms in this project
   1. Logistic Regression
   2. Decision Tree
   3. Random Forest Classifier